-The great receptionist lady at Valley View Nursing Home told me quite a while back that I had better not just see Marie McIsaac (who died Nov.
+The great receptionist lady at Valley View Nursing Home, above the cow pasture on the edge of town, told me quite a while back that I had better not just see Marie McIsaac (who died Nov.
 21, 2019), but I had better see Marjorie Harris as well.

 “Who’s Marjorie Harris?”
 I asked.
 Of course, I would have to find out for myself.

 I went to her room and saw a terribly pitiable sight, that is, to all appearances.
-What a strong woman, what a fierce wit.
-How much she has suffered.
-The currents run deep in those who suffer.
+What a strong woman, such a fierce wit.
+How much she has suffered… The currents run deep in those who suffer.
 Marjorie was effectively without a family.
-They are far away.
-So far.
+They were far away, so very distant.

 Marjorie had what’s called an essential tremor.
-The brain sends it own signals to the muscles on its own and there’s a Parkinson-esque tremor especially in the head which continuously shakes and especially in the hands especially when trying to hold flatware or pick up a cup to drink.
-Sitting in a wheel chair staring at a corner of her room she looked pitiful, as I saw, until I noted (it didn’t take long) a piercing ironic brilliant wit.
+The brain sends it own signals to the muscles on its own and there’s a Parkinson-esque tremor especially in the head which continuously shakes and especially in the hands, especially when trying to hold flatware or pick up a cup to drink.
+Sitting in a wheel chair staring at a corner of her room she looked pitiful until I noted (it didn’t take long) a piercing ironic brilliant wit.
 Wow!
 I love to see this.
-I am rightly reprimanded for being tempted to judge appearances.
+I am rightly reprimanded for being tempted to judge appearances, first impressions and all that idiocy.
 Stupid, stupid, stupid me.
 She quickly became a close friend.

 We spoke much about her family… We spoke a great deal about the faith, about the sacraments, about the ironies of life, about literature.
 Regarding the literature thing, take a hint about her from the comment she made to me the other day with some dismay at the state of affairs with education today: